MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Check whether commercial gallery (published and verified versions) applications are being used.

-### Evidence of compromise
+>[!Warning]
+>**Evidence of compromise:**

-If you discover evidence of compromise, then it is important to take the steps highlighted in the containment and recovery sections.
+>If you discover evidence of compromise, then it is important to take the steps highlighted in the containment and recovery sections.
 This will help address the risk, but will need further investigation to understand the source of the compromise to avoid further impact and ensure bad actors are removed.

 ### Check M365 Unified Audit Log (UAL) for phishing indications for the past 7 days